 Summer Company is an exciting opportunity for enterprising students, 15 to 29 years old, to start and run their own summer businesses.
 As a Summer Company entrepreneur, you'll receive hands-on business coaching and mentoring from local community business leaders who will help make your Summer Company a success.

-Tax credits and incentives provide tax relief by reducing or eliminating the total tax payable for corporations, individuals and unincorporated business.
+Tax credits, benefits and incentives provide tax relief by reducing or eliminating the total tax payable for corporations, individuals and unincorporated business.
 These include support for research and development, manufacturing and processing, mining and exploration, apprenticeship training, the entertainment sector and creative industries.